Cyfrin/Updraft/courses/foundry/1-foundry-simple-storage/17-deploy-a-smart-contract-locally-using-anvil/+page.md

 In Foundry we keep our scripts in the `script` folder.

-Please create a new file called `DepoloySimpleStorage.s.sol`.
+Please create a new file called `DeploySimpleStorage.s.sol`.

 Using `.s.sol` as a suffix is a naming convention for Foundry scripts, in future lessons, when we'll write Foundry tests, these will bear the suffix of `.t.sol`.